-If the level of the fluid in the brake or clutch master cylinder reservoir filled with the crimson brake fluid drops “in the field”, top it up with pure castor oil (available via drugstores / pharmacy stores), that would lower its boiling point a bit, but the brakes will continue functioning properly.
+If the level of fluid in the brake or clutch master cylinder reservoir filled with crimson brake fluid drops, as a “roadside fix” you can top it up with pure castor oil (available via drugstores / pharmacy stores), that would lower its boiling point a bit, but the brakes will continue functioning properly.
 Butyl alcohol (butanol) is also good for this purpose (but somewhat harder to get).
 Ethyl alcohol (ethanol) can be used as well, but it evaporates relatively quickly, causing the level of the fluid to drop, and also has a lower boiling temperature than butanol.

 The applicability of silicone-based brake fluid (DOT-5) is still in question, some owners have experienced compatibility issues with such fluids.

 GAZ-3102 (front disk brakes), GAZ-24-10 (either disk or drum brakes) and other later Volga models use standard Glycol-based DOT-3 & 4 compatible brake fluid.

 Note: some of the cars may already have been converted to DOT-3/4 brake fluid – check the brake master cylinder and clutch actuator reservoirs for what type of fluid they are filled up with.
 Castor oil based brake fluid is crimson to orange and has a very specific odor; DOT-3/4 is transparent or yellowish (tends to become black over time because of tiny particles of rubber and metal dust floating in it) and almost has no smell.
 BSK does not mix with water (they will separate into layers), while DOT 3/4 will mix with water in any proportion.
 It is not uncommon that even in the same car the clutch linkage and the hydraulic braking system are filled with different types of fluid.

 Use any light transmission oil.